hmrc/ctc-traders-phase5-tis/source/documentation/index.md

 Traders cannot interface directly with the NCTS to input or amend data or to access records and reference data.
 Instead, they exchange defined structured messages with the system.

-In certain circumstances, where Simplified NCTS Procedures are used by Authorised Consignors/Consignees, processing and release will be automatic and allow, depending upon the conditions of authorisation, for 'out-of-hours' clearance.
+In certain circumstances, where Simplified NCTS Procedures are used by Authorised Consignors/Consignees, processing and release will be automatic and allow, depending upon the conditions of authorisation, for ‘out-of-hours‘ clearance.
 This will allow for selective, risk-based controls, and for the processing of declarations and the release of goods to become largely automatic.

 ### Scope